collab-uniba/Few-Shot-Learning-for-Issue-Report-Classification/README.md

 This repository contains notebooks for training and testing the classifiers for our participation in the tool competition organized in the scope of the [2st International Workshop on Natural Language-based Software Engineering](https://nlbse2023.github.io/).

+Our fine-tuned SETFIT model is available on [HuggingFace](https://huggingface.co/PeppoCola/FewShotIssueClassifier-NLBSE23).

 ## How to use

 - `NLBSE23_1_Preprocessing.ipynb`: Runs preprocessing and saves output in order to be used from the other notebooks.